top of page

 Suffering is a choice that we can choose to relinquish.
 We can take steps to reduce our pain which begins with acceptance and continues with self-development.
 Stress and pain are a part of life but we can overcome it through coping mechanisms and mindfulness.
 We can learn from it, grow, and live a resilient life with self-compassion.

-For the spirit of Thanksgiving, we will use the theme of the cornucopia.
-Cornucopia or Horn of Plenty is a symbol of prosperity.
-The origin of the story is in Greek mythology.
-When Zeus was a child he was taken care of by Amalthea, a goat.
-One day while playing together, Zeus accidentally broke off one of Amalthea’s horns.
-By Zeus’s power, he made the horn as a meaning of eternal nourishment.
-The Horn of Plenty is a reminder of blessings, abundance, and gratitude.
+To celebrate the spirit of Thanksgiving, we'll be using the theme of the cornucopia, also known as the Horn of Plenty.
+This symbolizes prosperity and is derived from a Greek myth.
+As the story goes, Zeus, as a child, was cared for by a goat named Amalthea.
+During one of their playful moments, Zeus accidentally broke off one of Amalthea's horns.
+Using his powers, Zeus transformed the horn into a symbol of eternal nourishment.
+The Horn of Plenty serves as a reminder of blessings, abundance, and gratitude.

-1. Print the PDFs below of the cornucopia and vegetable and fruit cut-outs.
+1. Download and print the PDFs of the cornucopia and vegetable and fruit outlines.

 Please share your comments below and let us know the types of healthy activities you or your family do to cope with stress.